 - Consolidated Federal Perkins Loans

-There is no income requirement to apply for the Income-contingent Repayment Program.
-However, this may be an ideal option for borrowers who pursue careers with less income, such as those in teaching, public service or other rewarding professions.
+There is no income requirement to apply for the ICR program and it may be an ideal option for borrowers who pursue careers with less income, such teaching, public service or other rewarding professions.

-Find out if you can take advantage of the ICR Program for free.
+Find out if you can take advantage of the ICR Plan for free.